kale-j/epoch/README.md

 # EPOCH with implementation of the analytic pulse technique (APT)

 This branch of EPOCH contains a separation of Maxwell's equations into analytic and computational parts, henceforth referred to as the analytic pulse technique (APT).
-Details of APT and examples of its applications are given in Ref 1: https://arxiv.org/abs/2307.04843
+Details of APT and examples of its applications are given in this reference: https://arxiv.org/abs/2307.04843

-The following documentation is intended to serve as a supplement to Ref 1.
+The following documentation is intended to serve as a supplement to the reference.
 It is not intended to be sufficient on its own to understand what this code does.

 ## About APT

 The linearity of Maxwell's equations in the current and field terms allows the fields and current to be decomposed into multiple parts.
 One can use this linearity to treat part of the field/current analytically and part using standard computational electromagnetics approaches (e.g., FDTD).
 The combination of analytic and computational solutions can be used to extend the capabilities of existing methods for simulating electromagnetics.
 This can be highly beneficial.
 In the PIC context, it can allow the user to study new configurations, can be used to bypass certain numerical issues, and can sometimes significantly reduce simulation cost.
-Several examples of this in practice are given in Ref 1.
+Several examples of this in practice are given in the reference.

 In EPOCH it is convenient to consider either solutions in which only the fields have an analytic part or solutions in which both the fields and the current have an analytic part.
 These are referred to as APT_VACUUM (and its variants, see precompiler flag section) and APT_PLASMA, respectively.

 ## Examples

 Examples of how to use this code for both benchmarking and physics problems are provided in the `analytic_pulse_usage` directory.
-This directory also contains information on how to reproduce the results included in Ref 1.
+This directory also contains information on how to reproduce the results included in the reference.

 ## Implementation notes